-Entryways to our homes create one of two immediate feelings: welcoming and peaceful, or cluttered and chaotic.
+Entryways to our homes create one of two immediate impressions or feelings: welcoming & peaceful, or cluttered & chaotic.

-One of the biggest problems I see a lot of clients and friends struggling with is a small entryway with little room to organize and store stuff.
+One of the biggest problems I see a lot of people struggling with is a small entryway with little room to organize and store stuff.
+It's quite common to have a doorway lead right into a living room or dining space with very little room for entryway essentials.
 The family ends up tripping over shoes and jackets and getting irritated every time they enter their tiny cluttered space.
 That's not the way our homes should greet us!

 So here are the absolute essentials that will get you out of Crazytown and into Happyland - whether you have a tiny non-entryway or a cavernous mudroom.